iggnas/firefox-user.js-insaller/README.md

 Windows system with working internet connection

 # Committing
-In case anyone has any suggestions, feel free to dm ignnas on discord
+In case anyone wants to suggest or add something, feel free to dm ignnas on discord or make a pull request

 # Credits
 [@HardwareGeiler](https://github.com/HardwareGeiler)